Maui Coral Reefs: 7 Ways to Help

 4. Donate to foundations for coral research, action, and legislation

-Follow these foundations on social media, and research what they stand for.
+Follow these foundations on social media and research their positions.
 Unfortunately, some promote ocean conservation yet have seafood recipes on their websites!

 Reputable Foundations Include: